-At Mt San Jacinto College we pride ourselves on providing a college experience, which demands a safe and healthy student environment.
-To that end, we are requiring that all students view Not Anymore, an online interpersonal violence prevention program from Student SuccessTM.
-This video-based program will provide critical information about Consent, Bystander Intervention, Sexual Assault, Dating and Domestic Violence, Stalking, and much more.
-Not Anymore will help you better understand how vitally important these issues are and what you can do to help make your campus safer.
+At Mt San Jacinto College we pride ourselves on providing a college experience, which demands a safeand healthy student environment.
+To that end, we did require that all students view "Not Anymore", an online interpersonal violence prevention program from Student SuccessTM.
+This video-based program provided critical information about Consent, Bystander Intervention, Sexual Assault, Dating and domestic Violence, Stalking, and much more.
+Not Anymore helped students to better understand how vitally important these issues are and what students could do to help make the campus safer.
+"Not Anymore" program is currently under review at MSJC.